Huemul/chimi/readme.md

 Pass a string when the variable name and the module to be required are equal.
 To cover other cases you can pass an object with variable name as the `name` property, the module as the `module` property, if the name is missing the require will not have an assignment.

-The depenencies in the example will generate these `require`s:
+The dependencies in the example will generate these `require`s:

 ```js
 const trae   = require('trae')